jonyonson/jonathantaylor.io/content/blog/string-to-numbers/index.md

 ## parseInt() and parseFloat()

 Strings can be converted to integers by calling the `parseInt()` function with two parameters.
 The first parameter is the string to convert and the second parameter is the radix.
-The radix is an iteger between 2 and 36 that represents the base in mathematical numeral systems.
+The radix is an integer between 2 and 36 that represents the base in mathematical numeral systems.
 If a radix is not provided, JavaScript will make some assumptions that can lead to unreliable behavior.

 ```javascript
 parseInt('200.8', 10); // 200